-Escalating a script in the Moderate screen
+Escalating a script in the Moderate (Legacy) screen

 WARNING: This article refers to an area of Surpass that uses Flash, which is no longer supported by web browsers.
 Use the Surpass Viewer to view this area of Surpass.
 For more information, read Installing the Surpass Viewer.

-In the Moderate screen, you can escalate scripts that require further attention or investigation.
+In the Moderate (Legacy) screen, you can escalate scripts that require further attention or investigation.
 You might want to escalate a script if a candidate is suspected of malpractice.

 This image has an empty alt attribute; its file name is escalatemaindialog.png

-This article explains how to escalate a script in the Moderate screen, including how to de-escalate a script.
+This article explains how to escalate a script in the Moderate (Legacy) screen, including how to de-escalate a script.

 In This Article

-1. Go to the Moderate screen
+1. Go to the Moderate (Legacy) screen

 2. Choose a script